sav-che/TL-2/Authors/Berlese, Augusto Napoleone {std. Berl.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 101](https://www.biodiversitylibrary.org/item/103859#page/111/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 101](https://www.biodiversitylibrary.org/page/33265298) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Berlese, Augusto Napoleone {std.
 Berl.}|first entry]] for this author

 ### Author

 \* Berlese, Augusto Napoleone (1864-1903), Italian mycologist and plant pathologist, studied at the Faculty of Sciences of the Atheneum of Padova 1882, Dr. phil. ib.
-1885; assistant at the Botanical Institute, Padova, 1885; lecturer in mycology and phytopathology at the University of Padova 1889; teacher at the Liceo di Ascoli Piceno 1889-1899; id. at the school of viticulture and enology in Avellino 1891-1895; professor at the University of Camerino 1895-1899; id. at the R. Liceo Minghetti, Bologna 1898-1899; id. at the University of Sassari 1899-1901, id. at the Agricultural University of Milano 1901-1903. (*Berl.*).
+1885; assistant at the Botanical Institute, Padova, 1885; lecturer in mycology and phytopathology at the University of Padova 1889; teacher at the Liceo di Ascoli Piceno 1889-1899; id. at the school of viticulture and enology in Avellino 1891-1895; professor at the University of Camerino 1895-1899; id. at the R. Liceo Minghetti, Bologna 1898-1899; id. at the University of Sassari 1899-1901, id. at the Agricultural University of Milano 1901-1903.
+**Abbreviated name**: *Berl.*

 #### Herbarium and types